SifatTanvir/NoteWeaver/README.md

 # Note Weaver - AI-Powered Smart Note-Taking App

 Android application powered by a **pruned and quantized BERT model** for advanced semantic similarity detection.
+Size of the .apk file: 115 MB
+Size on disk after installation: 122 MB

 ---